 |Unemployment||What are the changes in the employment trends||When the economy is doing well, the industry is booming, leading to greater employment.||When the economy is not doing well, the industrial output is falling, leading to greater unemployment due to an increase in the lay-offs to keep the companies afloat and curb the losses.|

 Whether the market is going through a Bullish or a Bearish market scenario is not in the hands of an individual or a single factor but large scale factors and other macroeconomic situations.
 Every investor has to go through such phases at some point since these situations are inseparable.
 In statistical terms, the market is said to be bullish when the rise of 20% in the performance of the stock market is observed.
 On the contrary, if the downfall of the stock market of 20% or more is noticed, then a situation of the bearish market is highlighted.

-Investors will direct their investments basis various factors which define the outlook through which the market is going through.
-The entry and exit of the investor get impacted and hence investor sentiment plays an important role in defining how long bullish or bearish outlook exists.
-One cannot escape withering of the scenarios and thus a judgmental call has to be taken before making investment and patience should also be held to go through choppy market conditions as well.
+Investors will direct their investments based on various factors that define the outlook through which the market is going through.
+The entry and exit of the investor get impacted, and hence investor sentiment plays a vital role in defining how long a bullish or bearish outlook exists.
+One cannot escape the withering of the scenarios, and thus a judgmental call has to be taken before making an investment, and patients should also be held to go through choppy market conditions as well.

 This article has been a guide to Bull Market vs. Bear Market.
 Here we discuss the top differences between them along with infographics.
 You may also have a look at the following articles –